 Which is why the best option in this case is to sign up for the month-to-month contract.
-In this case the contract will automatically renew every month, but should you choose to cancel you will be able to use Photoshop until the end of that month, at which point your contract will cease.
+In this case the contract will automatically renew every month, but should you choose to cancel (we explain how to cancel below) you will be able to use Photoshop until the end of that month, at which point your contract will cease.

 If you need Photoshop but you don't want to tie yourself into a contract with Adobe this could be the best option for you.
 However, you should note that you will lose access to anything you have saved in Adobe's cloud after 90 days.